googlecodelabs/model-viewer-codelab/README.md

 We've included a few 3D models in the repo for you to try.
 Many more are available on sites like [Poly](https://poly.google.com) and [Sketchfab](https://sketchfab.com).

+# Notes

+This is not an officially supported Google product.